 - Intermediation services provided by means of voice assistant technology

-It is not relevant whether those transactions between business users and consumers involve any monetary payment or whether they are concluded partly offline.
+It is not relevant whether transactions between business users and consumers involve monetary payments or are concluded partly offline.
 However, the rules do not apply to peer-to-peer online intermediation services.

 The rules underpin contractual relationships between business users who offer B2C goods or services and providers of online marketplaces.